vchen22/Music-Playlist/README.md

-Program Description
-I am creating a music playlist using the doubly linked data structure.
+Program Description: I am creating a music playlist using the doubly linked data structure.
 By using a doubly linked data structure, I can connect all the songs to a respective place, thus it makes an order/list.